Skip to content

 NOTE: Tasks Summary: Attempted 5860 tasks of which 5841 didn't need to be rerun and all succeeded.

 Image created with kas-uefi-sb.yml configuration file enable integration of UEFI Secure Boot into DTS using meta-secure-core.
 Building the image allow to prepare a PoC version with uses sample keys which by no mean should used in production.
-For user keys the script [create-user-key-store.sh](https://github.com/jiazhang0/meta-secure-core/blob/master/meta-signing-key/scripts/create-user-key-store.sh can be used but it was not tested yet.
+For user keys the script create-user-key-store.sh can be used but it was not tested yet.
 Quick start with instructions on how to use image are described in meta-efi-secure-boot.

 Flash